hariguru/harigurumoorthi.page/pages/about.md

 # **About Me**

 Hi I am **{{ site.author.name }}**,<br>
-My career since 2000 has provided me tremendous opportunities, here is what i believe my personal brand proposition.
+My career, since 2000, has provided me with tremendous opportunities and here is what I believe my personal brand proposition is:

-#### **Be a double edge Sword**
+#### **Be a double edge sword**

-Continuously grooming my technical and leadership skills throughout my career helped you to sustain and scale at all levels.
-At some point of time in our career, we need to decide how much we are hands-on and how much we should we focus on building great teams.
-I believe Sharpening technical and leadership skill will help to get out of comfort zone.
+Continuously grooming my technical and leadership skills throughout my career helped me to sustain and scale at all levels.
+At some point of time in our career, we need to decide how much we should be hands-on and how much we should focus on building great teams.
+I believe sharpening technical and leadership skills will help to get out of comfort zone.

-#### **Being a Student mindset**
+#### **Student mindset**
 Being curious to learn quickly has been my great strength.
 With current digital world, experience would help just few steps.
 Being humble to accept I know little works like a magic.